 When it comes to sharing resources online, I don’t think anyone can surpass the dedication and resourcefulness of Vanessa Levin.
 Vanessa has a website and blog that has been here far before I ever started blogging.
 I know that Vanessa has a lifetime of work ahead of her but in my mind – Vanessa has already given a lifetime of resources and great ideas to the early childhood education community.

 I hope you will check out each of these blogs and vote for them too!!
-I will be sure to update when voting begins!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I will be sure to update when voting begins!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program